KrypticCoder/blog/README.md

 # Interactive Blog
-Multi-user, responsive application built using Google App Engine Datastore for nanodegree course; Users can sign in using Google and Facebook OAuth API to create, edit, and delete their own posts, as well as comment or like other posts.
+Multi-user, responsive application built using Google App Engine Datastore for nanodegree course; Users can register and sign in to create, edit, and delete their own posts, as well as comment or like other posts.

 ## Usage
 1. Download the [Google App Engine SDK](https://cloud.google.com/appengine/docs/flexible/python/download)